Shock42T/ICS4U-Semester-Project-/RESEARCH.md

 Video: Pygame Tutorial #1 - Basic Movement and Key Presses
 Source: https://www.youtube.com/watch?v=i6xMBig-pP4&list=PLzMcBGfZo4-lp3jAExUCewBfMx3UZFkh5
-Reason: I wanted to learn how to move the player, and how to add the movement to the player
+Reason: I wanted to learn how to move the player, and how to add movement to the player